Search for a rare disease

 Other search option(s)

-Biotinidase deficiency is a late-onset form of multiple carboxylase deficiency (see this term), an inborn error of biotin metabolism that, if untreated, is characterized by seizures, breathing difficulties, hypotonia, skin rash, alopecia, hearing loss and delayed development.
+A late-onset form of multiple carboxylase deficiency, an inborn error of biotin metabolism that, if untreated, is characterized by seizures, breathing difficulties, hypotonia, skin rash, alopecia, hearing loss and delayed development.

 Prevalence of clinical biotinidase (BTD) deficiency is estimated to be 1/61,000.
 Carrier frequency in the general population is approximately 1/120.